mariano-perez-rodriguez/draupnir/README.md

-# draupnir
+# Draupnir
-The Draupnir RNG
+The Draupnir RNG.